 Euphorbia mammillaris L. is the correct and accepted scientific name for this species of Euphorbia.
 It was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 I picked up this Euphorbia mammillaris cutting on March 29, 2019.
-I have had a few other Euphorbia species as companions and we have always gotten along very good.
-I like the small leaves and there are remnants of its small yellow flowers when I brought it home.
+I have had a few other Euphorbia species as companions and we have always gotten along very well.
+I like the small leaves and there were remnants of its small yellow flowers when I brought it home.

 Origin: South Africa

 Zones: USDA Zones 8b-11 (15-40° F)

 Size: 6-18” or “more” tall.
 HMMM…

 **Soil: Very well-draining soil.
 Potting soil amended with additional pumice or chicken grit and perlite.

 **Water: Regular watering during the summer.
 Very little, if any, during the winter.

 *During the summer, I keep most of my cactus on the back deck where they receive full sun.
 I keep the Wephorbia mammillaria on the front porch during the summer where it gets light topart shade (depending on the time of day).
 During the winter most cactus aren’t picky about the light because they are basically dormant.
 For several winters, mine were in front of the east-facing sliding door in the dining room so they didn’t get much light.
 I built a new shelf for the bedroom so now they are in front of a west-facing window.
 The Euphorbia mammillaris and most of the other succulents are on a shelf in a south-facing window in a cool bedroom.